nikjohn7/News-Sentiment-Prediction/README.md

 - In this project I have used the 50-dimensional data.
 - When used with a BiLSTM, the results seem to be better than Bag-of-Words and Tf-Idf vectorization methods.

+In order to get a continuous valued output between -1 and 1, I used **Mean squared error** as the loss function for my network, and I used a **custom activation function** in the output layer of my network.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.